firstcontributions/first-contributions/README.md

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />

 Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the code button and then click the _copy to clipboard_ icon.
+Go to your GitHub account, open the forked repository, click on the code button, and then click the _copy to clipboard_ icon.

 Open a terminal and run the following git command:

 ```
-git clone "url you just copied"
+git clone "URL you just copied"
 ```

-where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
-See the previous steps to obtain the url.
+where "URL you just copied" (without the quotation marks) is the URL to this repository (your fork of this project).
+See the previous steps to obtain the URL.

 <img align="right" width="300" src="assets/copy-to-clipboard.png" alt="copy URL to clipboard" />